thvnx/mlmpfr/README.md

 9.449569463147377e-01
 ```

-Note: you'll need to link with `-cclib -lmpfr` if you are using
+Note: you'll need to link with `-cclib -lmpfr` (along with `ocamlopt`) if you
-released versions of mlmpfr (as the ones provided by opam), since
+are using released versions of mlmpfr (as the ones provided by opam), since
 mlmpfr wasn't linked with mpfr by default before.